zacharyschulte/research/_portfolio/hardware-comparison.md

 ---
-title: "Hardware A/B Test: Audio and Video Enhancements"
+title: "Hardware Comparison Test: Audio and Video Enhancements"
 excerpt: "Evaluate user perceptions of audio and video quality between enhanced and non-enhanced experiences in order to determine the value of client services."
 header:
   teaser: /assets/images/hardware.png